 However, Latin American it most certainly is.
 The 100% chocolate bought on a recent trip to the Eden Project was Colombian, the rum was Cuban and the limes hailed from Brazil.
 The chocolate, very handily, came in two 125g blocks, which made it a breeze for me to halve the recipe.
 After all, there’s only CT and I to indulge in them and even for us, a pudding to serve eight seems a little excessive.

-The above photo of my Mexican chocolate pudding may look like burnt pie and chips.
+The photo of my Mexican chocolate pudding shown below may look like burnt pie and chips.
 But what it lacks in appearance, it more than makes up for in sensuousness.
 It’s very rich, very dark, not too sweet and it reached into places other puddings rarely do.
 The cinnamon supports, as well as ameliorates the strong and robust nature of the chocolate.

 We ate them warm whilst the centre was still gooey.
 The sweet, sour and fiery mango slices were delicious in their own right, but also acted as a great foil to the chocolate.
 CT had only one thing to say about this: “sex on a plate”.
 In fact he was probably right, these would be perfect for Valentine’s Day.